voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.37.1 is scheduled for 7/22/2021 between 6:00pm and 10pm CST

+This release:
+* improves the internal thread Executor setup to make it more resilient
+* improves on the alerting service to better notify Voicegain support of production issues

 ### Minor release 1.37.0 is scheduled for 7/19/2021 between 6pm and 11pm CST

 This release improves the Speech Analytics App.